What is Eyelid Surgery (Blepharoplasty)?

 Eyelid Surgery FAQs

 The best candidates for eyelid surgery are healthy adults who do not smoke.
 Most patients are over the age of 35 and desire a more youthful and alert appearance.
-In some cases, you may need to undergo a checkup with your eye doctor before Dr. Hunsicker can perform your eyelid surgery.
+In some cases, you may need to undergo a checkup with your eye doctor before Dr. Hunsicker or Dr. Nguyen can perform your eyelid surgery.

 After blepharoplasty, a lubricating ointment will usually be applied to the eyes to protect them and prevent dryness.
 The ointment causes some patients to experience temporary blurred vision.
 Most patients notice that their incision areas are red and visible at first, and that their eyelids may be puffy and feel numb for several days.
 It is also common for patients to experience some swelling and bruising for the first 1-2 weeks after surgery.
 Pain is usually managed easily through prescription pain medication or Tylenol.
 If stitches were used, they’ll be removed after three or four days.

 Surgery is usually performed under IV sedation and usually takes between 1-2 hours.
-If both an upper and lower blepharoplasty surgery is being performed, Dr. Hunsicker will begin with the upper eyelids.

 If you’re taking your prescription pain medication, obviously you cannot drive.
 Most of our patients don’t use their pain medication, however, opting instead for simple over-the-counter pain medication.
 Otherwise, as long as you’re able to make the movements necessary for proper driving and safety, you’ll be able to drive.
 Many patients wait until their pain basically resolves, which is just a couple of days, for the most part, to start driving again.
 If you’re concerned about swelling and going out in public, give it a week.